Teen Learning Disabilities

-Teen learning disorder will trigger frustration in teens and lead to poor performance in school.
+Teen learning disabilities will trigger frustration in teens and lead to poor performance in school.

-The exact cause of the teen learning disorder is still unidentified, however probable causes are:
+The exact cause of the teen learning disability is still unidentified, however probable causes are:

 - Genetics: Parents or close relatives have similar learning disabilities